-- 34. Medicare The health coverage program for the aged under Title XVIII of the Social Security Act as amended. - 35.
-Medicare Benefits Benefits for services and supplies which the Plan Participant receives or is eligible for under Medicare Part A or B (whether or not the Plan Participant has applied for or is enrolled in Medicare). - 36.
-Mental Health Treatment Center A facility that: - a.
+37. Mental Health Treatment Center - A facility that:

+- a.
 Is organized to treat Mental Illness by multiple techniques; - b.
 Requires a written treatment plan approved and monitored by an interdisciplinary team (including a Physician or surgeon, a psychiatric social worker, and a psychologist); and - c.
-Is either: - 1) Licensed as such by the state; or - 2) Affiliated with a Hospital under a contract with an established system of patient referral.

-- 37. Mental Illness or Mental and Nervous Disorder -- A clinically significant behavioral or psychological syndrome or pattern (which is a manifestation of a behavioral, psychological or biological dysfunction in a person) that is associated with: - a.
+Is either: - 1) Licensed as such by the state; or - 2) Affiliated with a Hospital under a contract with an established system of patient referral. - 38.
+Mental Illness or Mental and Nervous Disorder A clinically significant behavioral or psychological syndrome or pattern (which is a manifestation of a behavioral, psychological or biological dysfunction in a person) that is associated with: - a.
 Present distress or a painful symptom; - b.
 A disability or impairment in one or more areas of functioning; or - c.
 A significantly increased risk of suffering death, pain, disability, or an important loss of freedom.